Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 # Panamax Remote Agent Installation
 _Short URL:_ [http://j.mp/pmx_install_agent](http://j.mp/pmx_install_agent)

 Installing the Panamax Remote Agent allows you to deploy your application directly from your Panamax client to a deployment endpoint.
-The following describes the process for preparing your deployment environment and how to install the Panamax Remote Agent and adaptor for your specific orchestrator.
+The following describes the process for preparing your deployment environment and how to install the Panamax Remote Agent and adapter for your specific orchestrator.

 ## Setup your deployment environment
 Panamax allows you to deploy your application to any node or cluster of nodes utilizing our remote agent.
 The first step is to setup your deployment endpoint on the cloud provider of your choice with the orchestrator of your choice.
 The following links should provide some guidance on how to setup an environment with specific orchestrators that Panamax currently supports: